onfido/onfido-android-sdk/README.md

 * `x86_64`: Used by 64-bit tablets

 The SDK binary contains a copy of the native `.so` file for each of these four platforms.
-You can considerably reduce the size of your `.apk` by applying APK split by ABI, editing your `build.gradle` as the following:
+You can considerably reduce the size of your `.apk` by applying APK split by ABI, editing your `build.gradle` to the following:

 ```gradle
 android {